Vedant-07/devTinder-web/tasks.md

 Skills a burning question,Have to found the use of Skills, im thinking of make a bubble and cross on them Reset button in the profile page carousel for the users
+Add notification number in the requests
+Make an error page to redirect users back to homepage